 Nelson Mandela also famously spoke from this concept.
 As a part of his leadership, he often relied on the concept as he helped post-apartheid South Africa unify.
 He ruled with the principle that leadership comes from a place of peace for humanity, and a focus on working to help heal a greater whole through cooperation, connection, and community.

 As we can see, the concept of Ubuntu is a wide-reaching one, able to apply to political concepts and philosophical modes of thought.
+Ubuntu is a reflection of the diverse philosophies and worldviews that stem from the collective experiences and identities of various African cultures.
 But what would it mean to apply this concept to your daily life?

 Below I’ve outlined some of the many ways you can apply the Ubuntu philosophy to your day-to-day thinking.
 Let’s see how you can use Ubuntu to inspire a mindset shift.